natcap/invest.users-guide/source/overlap_analysis.rst

  .. figure:: overlap_analysis_images/image006.png

   Figure 1.
 Exponential decay functions used to downweight importance of activities based on distance from land-based access point
+..
+Need to check if this is working properly.
 Running the model
 -----------------